followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/resourceAssignments/dataSource.md

 ---
 ---
 ##### shortDescription
-Binds the widget to the data source which contains resource assignments.
+Binds the widget to the data source, which contains resource assignments.

+---
 ---

 ##### jQuery